stolostron/application-ui/tests/cypress/README.md

 #### Functional vs E2E

 Functional tests are primarily used to test behaviors of the UI.
-E2E tests are used to test the UIs integrations with other components in RHACM, such as Hive.
+E2E tests are used to test the UIs integrations with other components in RHACM, such as different application branches and paths.

 The default mode in which tests are run is functional, where we are using mock data.
 If you want to run the tests in the E2E mode, export the following variable: